learn-co-curriculum/phase-3-regex-match-scan-grep-methods-readme/README.md

 ```

-<a href='https://learn.co/lessons/regex-match-scan-grep-methods-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/regex-match-scan-grep-methods-readme' title='Ruby Methods with Regex'>Ruby Methods with Regex</a> on Learn.co and start learning to code for free.</p>